TizianoMontenegro/TizianoMontenegro/README.md

   - 💻 am a Full Stack Developer.
   - 🔭 I work as Software Engineer building web apps.
   - 🌱 Studing every day more and more.
-  - ⚡ In my free time I solve problems on CodeWars and try to read tech articles.
+  - ⚡ In my free time I solve problems on CodeWars and try to stay informed about this field.

 ## 📩 Connect
 * Do you have any question or project to work together?
 Don't hesitate!
 Coffee's on me ☕.